Learn how to make homemade elderberry syrup using fresh (or dried) elderberries and honey.

-- 2 parts water
+- 1 part water

 - 1 part raw honey (check local farmer’s markets or health stores)

 - If you’d like, add a piece of cinnamon stick and/or dried or fresh ginger.
 These are both warming herbs and great for when you feel like you’re catching a cold.
 They also add an extra level of tastiness!

-- Adjust the heat as needed, to keep the berries at a low simmer and cook for around 30 minutes, smashing the berries with a fork occasionally as they cook.
+- Adjust the heat as needed, to keep the berries at a very low simmer and cook for around 20 to 30 minutes, smashing the berries with a fork occasionally as they cook.

-Strain the juice from the cooked elderberries into a glass jar or pitcher.
+- Strain the juice from the cooked elderberries into a glass jar or pitcher.

-Let the juice cool to a comfortably warm, but not cold, temperature, then stir in an equal amount of raw honey.
+- Let the juice cool to a comfortably warm, but not cold, temperature, then stir in an equal amount of raw honey.

 Why raw honey?
 Because it has its own antiviral properties (as shown by THIS STUDY) and others like it.
 It also helps act as a preservative to keep your elderberry juice from spoiling quickly.